naggie/dstask/doc/dstask-sync.md

 | Url       | string    | Github url of the issue    |
 ```

+Note:

-Note that there is currently no access to the labels or project defined on the GitHub issue.
+* there is currently no access to the labels or project defined on the GitHub issue.
+* if any tag were to expand to an empty string (e.g. when expanding a variable such as Milestone on an issue without milestone), it is omitted.